Author Deborah Felder: The American Women's AlmanacTuesday September 22, 2020

 Celebrate the vital roles and vibrant experiences of women in America!
 The most complete and affordable single-volume reference on women’s history available today, The American Women’s Almanac: 500 Years of Vitality, Triumph and Excellence is a unique and valuable resource devoted to illustrating the moving and often lost history of women in America.
 It is a fascinating mix of biographies, little-known or misunderstood historical facts, enlightening essays on significant legislation and movements, and numerous photographs and illustrations.
 Honoring and celebrating achievements from the First Nations women and the French Huguenot Women of Fort Caroline to the unprecedented number of ethnically diverse women running for modern office, it provides insights on the long-ignored influence, inspiration, and impact of women on U.S. society and culture.
+Join us online for this virtual program via Zoom.
+Registration is required.

 Author and South Chatham resident Deborah G. Felder was born in New York City and grew up in Northport, NY.
 A graduate of Bard College, she was an actor, a teacher, and an editor at Scholastic, Inc. before becoming a full-time freelance writer.
 She is the author of books chronicling influential women, literary works by women, and women’s history.
 Besides The American Women’s Almanac, these include A Century of Women: the Most Influential Events in Twentieth-Century Women’s History; A Bookshelf of Our Own: Must-Reads for Women; and The 100 Most Influential Women of All Time.
 The co-author with her husband, English professor Daniel S. Burt, of The Handy Literature Answer Book, she has also published fiction and nonfiction for young readers, including adaptations of the classic novels Anne of Green Gables and The Three Musketeers.